- Video length: 3:49.

 - In the Contents pane, right-click the Trails layer and click Data > Export Features .

-The Copy Features geoprocessing tool opens.
-The Input Features parameter is correctly set to Trails.
+The Export Features window appears.
+The Input Features parameter is correctly set to Trails and the Output Location parameter is set to your default geodatabase.

-- In the Output Feature Class text box, delete the path and type Trails_Near_Mangroves.
+- In the Output Name box, type Trails_Near_Mangroves.

 A new feature class is added to the project geodatabase and a layer is added to the map.